 UC Berkeley has long been an important center for Indonesian Studies.
 Prominent graduates of the university from Indonesia include Ali Wardhana, Bambang Susantono, Dorodjatun Kuntjoro-Jakti, Emil Salim, Gunawan Tjahjono, Hasbullah Thabrany, Johannes Sumarlin, Mely G. Tan, Muhammad Prakosa, Sehat Sutardja, Todung Mulya Lubis, Wicaksono Sarosa, and Widjojo Nitisastro.
 Berkeley is also one of the few universities in the U.S. that offers instruction in the Indonesian language, as well as in Javanese and Balinese gamelan.

-CSEAS core faculty with long-standing research interests in Indonesia are Benjamin Brinner (Professor of Music), Nancy Lee Peluso (Henry J. Vaux Distinguished Professor of Forest Policy) and Sylvia Tiwon (Associate Professor of South and Southeast Asian Studies).
+CSEAS faculty with long-standing research interests in Indonesia are Benjamin Brinner (Emeritus Professor of Music), Nancy Lee Peluso (Professor of Environmental Science, Policy & Management) and Sylvia Tiwon (Associate Professor of South and Southeast Asian Studies).
 Affiliated faculty whose work intersects with Indonesian Studies include Richard Buxbaum (Law), Pheng Cheah (Rhetoric), Jeroen Dewulf (Dutch Studies), Lisa Gold (Music), Midiyanto (Music), and Ninik Lunde (South and Southeast Asian Studies).

 UC Berkeley has had close ties to the Philippines for more than a century, due to the connections forged by American colonial administrators in the Philippines who later served the campus as faculty and administrators.
-These figures include David Barrows, UC Berkeley political scientist and later President of the University of California from 1919 to 1923, political scientist Bernard Moses, anthropologist Alfred Kroeber, and Robert Sproul, President of the University of California from 1930 to 1958.
-The Bancroft Library on campus holds sizeable archival collections of the papers of many of these men, which are a magnet for researchers interested in the history of the American colonial period in Philippine history from around the world.
+These figures include David Barrows, UC Berkeley political scientist and President of the University of California from 1919 to 1923, political scientist Bernard Moses, anthropologist Alfred Kroeber, and Robert Sproul, President of the University of California from 1930 to 1958.
+The Bancroft Library on campus holds sizeable archival collections of the papers of many of these men.